Investment bank fees soar to seven-year high, led by JP Morgan

-HONG KONG, Investment banking fees surged to a seven-year high of $90.1 billion in 2014, driven by deals in North Asia and Southern Europe, with the huge North American market offering ballast in a sector increasingly expected to see some wobbles this year.
+By Denny Thomas HONG KONG, Jan 21 Investment banking fees surged to a seven-year high of $90.1 billion in 2014, driven by deals in North Asia and Southern Europe, with the huge North American market offering ballast in a sector increasingly expected to see some wobbles this year.

 Fees for deals done in North Asia leapt 28 percent to $7.4 billion while Southern Europe saw a 29 percent jump to $2.6 billion, data compiled by Thomson Reuters shows.
 North America is still the supreme market for investment banks in absolute terms, generating $47 billion in fees last year.
 That was three times more than that of Asia as whole.